I'm in Love Again: Critical reception

-Reception
+Commercial performance

-I'm In Love Again was released in November 1983.
-The album received critical and commercial success after the album became LaBelle's first to chart the top 40 of the Billboard 200, peaking at number-forty and reaching number-four on the R&B albums chart, her highest to date at the time.
+A commercial success, the album became LaBelle's first to chart the top 40 of the US Billboard 200, peaking at number-forty and reaching number-four on the Top R&B/Hip-Hop Albums chart, her highest to date at the time.
 With sales of over 500,000 copies, I'm in Love Again was certified gold by the Recording Industry Association of America by the end of 1984.

 The album launched two singles - "If Only You Knew" and "Love, Need and Want You".
 The former track reached number-one on the R&B singles chart - LaBelle's first to do so, while also reaching the lower regions of the top 50 on the Billboard Hot 100 peaking at a respective number 46.
 "Love, Need and Want You" peaked at number ten on the R&B singles chart though it never crossed over to pop charts.
 "I'll Never, Never Give Up" was only a minor hit on the dance charts.